JJConsulting/JJMasterData/doc/README.md

 # JJMasterData Documetantion
-We use docfx to build the documetation in markdown to learn more visit [DocFx Documetantion](https://dotnet.github.io/docfx/)
+We use docfx to build the documentation in markdown to learn more visit [DocFx Documetantion](https://dotnet.github.io/docfx/)

 ## Building from source